Zesix/Impulse/README.md

 1. Locate the Resources/Prefabs/Scene/SplashFadeIn object in the project files.
 Select the ImageToFade child object.
 2. Set the Source Image of the Image component to whatever splash image you want to display.

-**Scene Loading Methods (fade in/out, interpolation, duration, loading screen, wait key)**
+**Scene Loading Methods (fade in/out, interpolation, duration, loading screen, wait for keypress)**

+Fade In / Out:

 1. Locate the Resources/Prefabs/Scene/SceneService object.
 2. In the SceneService component, you can specify the Duration of fade in/out as well as the Interpolation of the fade.
 If you do not want to fade in/out scenes, set the duration to 0.

+By default, SceneService scene changes have a fade in / out time.
+You can change this by editing the SceneService prefab or programmatically.
+For the latter, the SceneService is assigned to the main system startup prefab and can be injected as a dependency into any script.

+Loading Screen:

-TODO: Add notes on how to use loading screen.
+TODO: Add loading screen instructions.

 **Customize the Main Menu**